tsing93/XCai.github.io/_pages/about.md

 News!
 ------
+- **Apr.
+2024** My paper 'Multiscale Finite Element Analysis of Layer Interface Effects on Cracking in Semi-Flexible Pavements at different temperatures' was accepted by Mechanics of Materials!

 - **Mar.
 2024** I will join the Department of Traffic and Transortation at The Southeast University as a Associate Professor!

 - **Mar.
 2024** I join the Department of Computing at The Hong Kong Polytechnic University as a Postdoctoral Fellow!